leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Efficient Large-Scale Language Model Training on GPU Clusters Using Megatron-LM
 - Reducing Activation Recomputation in Large Transformer Models
 - Calibrate Before Use: Improving Few-Shot Performance of Language Models
+- Do Prompt-Based Models Really Understand the Meaning of Their Prompts?